2025

 By investing in ground-breaking projects such as these, the Zoo continues its work as a leader in extraordinary animal care, research, and conservation as it works to connect people, animals, and the natural world to save wildlife.

 We thank you for choosing the Minnesota Zoo Foundation and investing in our mission.
 We are truly grateful for your efforts and those of our board members, state representatives, volunteers, and employees who advocate tirelessly to ensure wildlife thrives in Minnesota and beyond.
-On behalf of the Minnesota Zoo Foundation and the Minnesota Zoo, we thank you.
+On behalf of the Minnesota Zoo Foundation and Minnesota Zoo, we thank you.

 John Frawley